ChrisCherng/to-do-list/README.md

 ![Flowchart of options for the to-do application](/assets/images/planningflow.PNG)

+When selecting a function, the application will validate that the responses are suitable.
+If not, an error message will display, and the question will be asked again.

 ### Add a New Task

 The user inputs the name of the task, followed by the deadline of the task.
 The application will then add this new task to the listing, with a new number.
 This ensures every task has a unique number, which assists with the deletion and completion functions (below).
 This new task is added to the list with the default "Incomplete" status.